Signed in as:

 Source:

-Buckhead City residents will also see taxes increase to cover a wealth of startup costs, their portion of existing City of Atlanta pension and bond liabilities, none of which have been factored into their plans.
+"City of Buckhead City" residents will also see taxes increase to cover a wealth of startup costs, their portion of existing City of Atlanta pension and bond liabilities, none of which have been factored into their plans.

-If Buckhead City isn't the answer to reducing crime and improving quality of life, what is?
+If creating a new "City of Buckhead City" isn't the answer to reducing crime and improving quality of life, what is?

 Strong leadership, informed citizens, and community engagement are the answers.
-We have strong leaders in Mayor Andre Dickens, the Atlanta delegation in the Georgia Legislature, and on\\ the Atlanta City Council.
+We have strong leaders in Mayor Andre Dickens, the Atlanta delegation in the Georgia Legislature, and on the Atlanta City Council.

 Mayor Dickens has earned the respect of state legislators on both sides of the aisle by delivering on the promises he made during his campaign.
 His leadership has led to a renewed trust between the city and the state which has already yielded improvements for all Atlantans.